AriFordsham/GHCWiki/commentary/compiler/recompilation-avoidance.md

 h x = x + 3
 ```

-## Why do we need recompilation checking?
+## Why do we need recompilation avoidance?

 ### `make`